The Scholarship System

 Here is an overview of what determines a student’s Pell Grant amount:

 The Department of Education publishes a Pell Grant chart, which is revised for each academic year.
 It provides a solid overview and can help your student produce a Pell Grant estimate.
-The Pell Grant limit is $6,495 for 2021-2022.
-Additionally, your student can use the FAFSA4caster as a Pell Grant calculator, letting them get an idea of how much they could receive.
+The Pell Grant limit is $6,895 for 2022-2023.
+Additionally, your student can use the Federal Student Aid Estimator as a Pell Grant calculator, letting them get an idea of how much they could receive.

 Are There Situations That Result in Bigger Federal Pell Grant?